achmadfazza/achmadfazza/README.md

 - 👋 Hi, I’m @achmadfazza
 - 👀 I’m interested in software development especially in web development
-- 🌱 I’m currently learning full stack javascript wich is i must learn both side eithrer front end or backend,im currently working as it staff in food company in sukoharjo jawa tengah,im so desperated because i was working my code by myselft,
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me achmadfazza@gmail.com